 Please join us Friday, April 6 for “Poetry and the World,” a symposium hosted by the Center for Poetry & Poetics.
 This event will bring to grounds a group of internationally renowned poets and scholars for a day of panel presentations and interactive discussion.
-It will conclude with a conversation with the British poet Daljit Nagra, whose Look We Have Coming to Dover! won the 2007 Forward Poetry Prize for the best first collection.
+It will conclude with a poetry reading and reflection by the British poet Daljit Nagra, whose Look We Have Coming to Dover! won the 2007 Forward Poetry Prize for the best first collection.

 "POETRY AND THE WORLD"

 Friday, April 6, 2018

 Please join us on Thursday, October 26 at 5pm in Nau 101 for the inaugural Distinguished Lecture in Poetry & Poetics.
 Jonathan Culler, Class of 1916 Professor of English and Comparative Literature at Cornell University, will give a talk on “Theory of the Lyric” based on his recent important book of the same name.

 "What sort of thing is a lyric poem?
 An intense expression of subjective experience?
 The fictive speech of a specifiable persona?
 Theory of the Lyric reveals the limitations of these two conceptions of the lyric—the older Romantic model and the modern conception that has come to dominate the study of poetry—both of which neglect what is most striking and compelling in the lyric and falsify the long and rich tradition of the lyric in the West.
 Jonathan Culler explores alternative conceptions offered by this tradition, such as public discourse made authoritative by its rhythmical structures, and he constructs a more capacious model of the lyric that will help readers appreciate its range of possibilities.